MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_PowerShell_exe.md

 Specifies a configuration endpoint in which PowerShell is run.
 This can be any endpoint registered on the local machine including the default PowerShell remoting endpoints or a custom endpoint having specific user role capabilities.

+### -EncodedArguments \<Base64EncodedArguments\>

+Accepts a Base64-encoded string version command arguments.
+Use this parameter to submit arguments that require complex, nested quoting.
+The Base64 representation must be a UTF-16LE encoded string.

 ### -EncodedCommand \<Base64EncodedCommand\>